 In a medium bowl, whisk together the buttermilk, egg, salt, and 2 tablespoons of the spice mixture.
-Pour the buttermilk mixture into a large zip-top bag and add the flattened chicken.
-Refrigerate for at least 4 hours (or overnight), flipping occasionally.
+Pour the buttermilk mixture into a large mixing bowl and add the flattened chicken.
+Cover and refrigerate for at least 4 hours (or overnight), flipping occasionally.

 When you are ready to start cooking, work on the gravy first.
 Heat the butter in a medium-large skillet over medium-high heat until the butter becomes foamy.